[Many months after publishing this, I realized it is a bit “autistic”]

-Traditionalism, whether polytheistic or Christian, is fundamentally a pre-modern worldview.
+Traditionalism, whether polytheistic or Christian, is fundamentally a pre-modern worldview (of course!).
 I think it is fair to argue that modernity and modernism should ideally be servants to man, nevertheless, in the West, modernism is like a tyrannical addictive drug which causes people to engage in ecstatic iconoclasms of tradition in the forms of biological ethne/nation, culture, and religion.
 Japan is an interesting contrast to this, as it is where modernity is allowed to exist in a highly developed state alongside traditional culture, including indigenous religion and monarchy.
 If the West continues down its current route and does not figure out how to balance itself as Japan has, it is uncertain if religion will even survive in the middle to upper classes.

 If modernity grows to the point that traditional religion of any sort is simply not feasible, there is a pantheistic philosophy formulated by the nationalist visionary William Luther Pierce called Cosmotheism, which allows for the continuation of ideas like ethne and class in a modern, futurist, context.
 Its end goal is the higher evolution of the Cosmos through the evolutionary diversification of life on a eugenic basis, each ethne/nation possessing its own aristocracy to aid this process.